Winter storm could bring 5-10 cm of snow to Ottawa on Friday

 Motorists are being warned to expect hazardous winter driving conditions on Friday.

-Before the storm arrives, Ottawa will below seasonal temperatures tonight and Thursday.
+Before the storm arrives, Ottawa will see below seasonal temperatures tonight and Thursday.

 The forecast calls for a clear night, with a low of -20C.